Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 - Premier/Ministers/MLAs are encouraged to plan travel into regions to avoid a high frequency of travel, manage expenditures and coordinate mission plans to avoid overlapping international travel, unless there is a strategic reason for doing so.

-- A completed Proposed Out-of-Province Travel form, including the mission objectives and key initiatives, and a detailed draft itinerary must be submitted to EDTT.
+- A completed Proposed Out-of-Province Travel form, including the mission objectives and key initiatives, and a detailed draft itinerary must be submitted to Jobs, Economy and Innovation.
 Requests will be reviewed and forwarded to the Premier’s Chief of Staff for final approval.
 For Premier’s travel, travel requests are to be submitted to the President of Treasury Board and Minister of Finance for approval and should include the same documents as required for Ministers and MLAs.

 - Premier/Ministers/MLAs must include any personal time that may be taken in conjunction with an international or domestic out-of-province mission on the travel form.
 Personal time expenses must be borne personally by the Premier/Minister/MLA.

 - If spouses wish to travel with the Premier or a Minister/MLA for business or personal reasons, prior approval must be received from the Office of the Premier.
 In the case of the Premier, prior approval must be received from the President of Treasury Board and Minister of Finance.
 All expenses related to spousal participation on a trip will be borne personally by the Premier/Minister/ MLA unless the travel is approved as official government business.
 The Premier/Minister/MLA must indicate on the travel form that their spouse will be accompanying.

 - If, for any reason, the approved mission travel dates, destinations and/or participants change, the Premier/Minister/MLA must submit an amended travel form to Jobs, Economy and Innovation by checking the box marked 'amendment'.
 The amended travel form will be reviewed and forwarded to the Premier’s Chief of Staff for final approval.
 The changes must be highlighted on the new form.
 For Premier travel amendments, a new travel form must be submitted to the President of Treasury Board and Minister of Finance.